 Alpa Laboratories Ltd Management Discussions.

-f) Segmental Reporting: The Company operates in a single segment of Drugs and Chemicals which is the primary reportable segment as per Accounting Standards AS-17 and the same is also given in Notes to th financial statements.
+c) SEGMENT REPORTING: The Company operates in a single segment of Drugs and Chemicals, which is the primary reportable segment, and the same is given in the notes to the financial statements.

-h) Internal control systems and their adequacy: The company has reasonable system of internal controls in power, supervision, checks, policies and procedures, which are being tested on routine basis by the management.
-Moreover the company continuously upgrades these systems in line with the best accounting practices.
-The Audit Committee also review the adequacy of internal controls systems and the compliance thereof.
+e) INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY: The Company has reasonable system of internal controls in power, supervision, checks, policies and procedures, which are being tested on routine basis by the management.
+Moreover, the company continuously upgrades these systems in line with the best accounting practices.
+The Audit Committee also reviews the adequacy of internal controls systems and the compliance thereof.
 Further, the annual financial statements of the company are reviewed and recommended by the audit committee for the consideration and approval of the board of directors.
 The committee also reviews internal controls systems, significant accounting policy, major accounting entries, related party transactions, etc..